If you look back to the Tiger Woods era of domination in the early 2000s, a few things stick out.

 You can read all about those skills by following the links, but for now here is how to improve your putting stroke.

 One last thing before we dive in, make sure you choose the correct putter.
 I can’t emphasize this enough.
 Different styles of putters are designed for different strokes.
 If you don’t match this up correctly, you are not going to make very many putts.
+In that same spirit, don’t overlook the putter length either.
+The correct style putter and the correct length putter gives you a good foundation to become a great putter.

 With putting, the little things can make the biggest differences.
 If the putter isn’t perfectly square at impact, it can make the difference between holding it and missing it.
 To get the putter in the right spot at impact, it starts with your setup position.